SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 There are two basic forms of the if statement.
 In each form, the opening and closing braces are required.
-The parentheses around the conditional expression, however, are optional.

 The first form allows code to be executed only when a condition is true and has the following general form: